Sme0/SmartAlarm/README.md

 - Flask secret key

 If running with Docker/in production, you may ignore most of the attributes.
-However, regardless of how this project is being run, ensure you have modified the secret key and database login details from their default values.
+However, ensure you have modified the secret key and database login details from their default values.

-If running in Development Mode, ensure you change the secret key attribute from its default, and follow the instructions inside the .env file.
+If running in Development Mode, ensure you change the secret key attribute from its default, and follow the instructions inside the .env file (including changing the `MySQL_HOST` attribute.)

 #### Physical Device
 TODO: Instructions on how to configure the project, including any environment variables or configuration files that need to be set.